fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	By default, the Identifier is "None", ie., blank

-When a question has been given an Identifer, it will appear in the Advanced Branching Logic window.
+When a question has been given an Identifier, it will appear in the Advanced Branching Logic window.

 .. figure:: ../../resources/editor/advanced_branching_logic_identifiers.png
 	:align: center